rocBLAS programming guide#

 .
 Each rocBLAS_handle

-can only be used with a single device, but users can run <num> handles on <num> devices concurrently.
+can only be used with a single device,

 Requirements#

-Some rocBLAS functions need temporary device memory.
+Some rocBLAS functions require temporary device memory.

 Temporary device memory should be recycled across multiple rocBLAS function calls using the same